lmickes/pyWitness/docs/_sources/installation.rst.txt

   * pandas

 .. note ::
-   You will have to use a Terminal of some kind for input of commands.
-On MacOS the program is called ``Terminal`` and on Windows it is called ``PowerShell``.
+   You will have to use a terminal of some kind for input of commands.
+On MacOS the program is called ``terminal`` and on Windows it is called ``PowerShell``.

 .. warning ::